Flyers part ways with Carter Hart, who becomes unrestricted free agent

 Carter Hart's career with the Flyers came to an end Sunday.

-A restricted free agent amid a sexual assault case, the 25-year-old goaltender did not receive a qualifying offer from the Flyers, a source confirmed.
+A restricted free agent amid a sexual assault case, the 25-year-old goaltender did not receive a qualifying offer from the Flyers.
 As a result, Hart became an unrestricted free agent.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.